NeroOpako/FluentPocket/README.md

  ![image](https://user-images.githubusercontent.com/94486376/185762873-2dceabe3-04f2-42a4-acaa-45faf4b9ffad.png)

 You can only:
--View your Saved, Archived, Favorited items
+-View and edit your Saved, Archived, Favorited items
--Edit tags
--Add Items with tags
+-Add / Edit tags
 -Search for items and tags
--Share to the app to create an item
+-Share to the app and outside the app

 There are a couple of fixes I need to implement, but I consider the app feature complete.

-Feel free to fork it and use it as you wish, and please donate to the original developer https://github.com/yazdipour/ which did a fantastic job.
+Feel free to fork it and use it as you wish, and please donate to the original developer https://github.com/yazdipour/ who did a fantastic job.

 To instructions on how to build the app, please follow PocketX's readme file.